The Types of Garment Samples in Apparel Production

 Design Validation: They help in verifying the design’s feasibility, ensuring that the creative vision can be realistically produced.

 Fit Assessment: Samples are crucial for checking the fit and comfort of a garment, allowing for adjustments to be made to achieve the desired fit across different sizes.
+Selecting the correct sample size is crucial for accurate fit evaluation and for making necessary grading adjustments.

 Quality Control: By examining the materials, construction, and finishing details, samples help in maintaining high-quality standards.